Skip to content

 | Gardening

 There are no longer horses at our place here in Scottsville, a farm we’ve come to call “Horseshoe Hill.”
-Our barn did use to be home to several pampered horses, and in ode to them, Scottsville’s location at the bend of the James River, and perhaps the spot of good luck we had at finding and […]
+Our barn did use to be home to several, though.
+In ode to them, our town’s location at the horseshoe bend of the James River, and the good luck we had finding such a home in the […]

 Read More »

-A native Virginia orchard for wildlife (and wild people)
+Create a native Virginia orchard for wildlife and (wild) people

 No Comments